MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftEntityWizard.md

 ms.author: v-jillheaden
 title: Getting Started with Minecraft Entity Wizard ms.prod: gaming
-description: A tutorial covering how to create a custom entity model utilizing the Minecraft Entity Wizard tool in Blockbench
+description: A tutorial covering how to create a custom entity model using the Minecraft Entity Wizard tool in Blockbench
 ---

 # Getting Started with the Minecraft Entity Wizard